Chapter 1: Foundations for DO-IT Practices

 DO-IT Scholars are given many opportunities to learn and practice self-determination skills.
 For example, DO-IT Scholars practice asking for accommodations by role-playing with volunteer faculty.
 They explore their personal strengths, interests, learning styles, and accommodation needs.
 When appropriate they learn how to manage personal assistants.
 They also learn how their roles and responsibilities change as they move from high school to postsecondary institutions to employment settings (Kim-Rupnow & Burgstahler, 2004).

 In DO-IT's video series Taking Charge: Stories of Success and Self-Determination and the accompanying handout, students with disabilities share key aspects of leading a self-determined life.
-These products can be obtained from DO-IT or freely viewed online at www.washington.edu/doit/Brochures.
+These products can be obtained from DO-IT or viewed freely online on the Resources page.

 Progress of Teens with Disabilities Toward Careers: Project Inputs Leading Students to Critical Junctures